gavinmcfarland/combino/tests/basic/output/README.md

 ## Description

-This is a typescript project.
+This is a typescript project template react.

 ## Installation